How to Clean Solar Panels Yourself: Save Money in 2023

 Remove Loose Debris

-The fourth step in how to clean solar panels yourself is to clean up loose Debris.
+The fourth step is to clean up loose Debris.

 Before cleaning your solar panels, removing loose debris is crucial to ensure effective cleaning.